10brink/10brink.github.io/_posts/2018-04-13-first-post.md

 ### Cleaning the data

 If you look at the columns in the data frame (using `df.columns`), you'll notice that one of them has a lot of spaces in the name.
-We can easily remove this using the python function `.strip()`. while we're at it, let's remove any duplicate entries.
+We can easily remove this using the python function `.strip()`.
+While we're at it, let's remove any duplicate entries.
 ```python
 df = df.drop_duplicates()
 df.columns = df.columns.str.strip()